mail2shobz/Terraform-aws-instance-setup/README.md

 In this Tutorial i have  added how  we can setup an apache  webserver via terraform.

-Step 1 : Install Terraform  (IF NOT INSTALLED TERRAFORM)
+Step 1 : Install Terraform  (If it is not Installed)

           curl -fsSL https://apt.releases.hashicorp.com/gpg | sudo apt-key add -